-A shared software package encompassing all of the technical information on portfolio assets will be rolled out in 2022.
-Geographic land, environment and network information systems, as well as specialist software for equipment maintenance, have already been in operation since 2021
+A shared software package encompassing all of the technical information on portfolio assets will be gradually rolled out by end 2023.
+Geographic land, environment and network information systems, as well as specialist software for equipment maintenance, have already been in operation since 2021.

-Lastly, the State services also exercise control over the management of Cofiroute's assets through the audits they conduct, the reports they receive, the technical files submitted, the discussions to which they give rise, specific meetings, etc.
+Lastly, the French State services also exercise control over the management of Cofiroute's assets through the audits they conduct, the reports they receive, the technical files submitted, the discussions to which they give rise, specific meetings, etc.